ciaralynch72/move/README.md

 ### Html Validation

 Html validation was done with [https://validator.w3.org/nu/](https://validator.w3.org/nu/).
 I had to test on the final deployed site as the template code for django was causing a lot of errors.
-The erros that flagged were mostly stray tags, I uses height="300px" in and image tag so I changed it to "300" and that solved it.
+The errors that flagged were mostly stray tags, I uses height="300px" in and image tag so I changed it to "300" and that solved it.

 ### Python Validation